 Surprisingly, the term ‘strategy’ is one of the most overused and misunderstood words in the marketing world.
 Simply running ads on Google or writing blog articles without any thought or clear objectives is not a strategy.
 It’s important to have a clear grasp of what digital strategy is and what steps you need to take in order to build an effective one for your business.

-A digital marketing strategy involves a plan to achieve clear marketing objectives or business goals using clearly defined marketing channels within a set period of time.
+A digital marketing strategy involves a plan to achieve clear marketing objectives or business goals using clearly defined marketing channels within a set period.
 Typically, an effective end-to-end marketing strategy defines your target audience, positioning, messaging and includes channels like SEO, Google Ads, social media platforms like LinkedIn, Facebook and Instagram, email etc, all of which will be discussed in depth in this guide.

-For a business building their digital marekting strategy, the marketing goals and activities essentially need to be aligned to the overall business objective; which in most cases is to drive revenue.
+For a business building their digital marketing strategy in Australia, the marketing goals and activities essentially need to be aligned to the overall business objective; which in most cases is to drive revenue.
 Whether you're a local FMCG company, or an international B2B SaaS business, you need a strong and clearly defined marketing strategy that will help you generate leads, sales, and customers.

 A strategy shouldn’t be confused with the tactics themselves; though it commonly is.
 Think of ‘strategy’ as your overall goal or plan, and the tactics are the actions you take to bring your plan to life.
 For example, your strategy shouldn’t be to “do SEO”.
 Rather, a key goal in your strategy could be to increase organic traffic to your website, and optimising your website pages could be the SEO tactic that makes this actionable.